-Transferring a project of this size across geographic and managerial boundaries took at least a year.
-In addition, when the type of project is radically different than the one it e-places, large staff turnover can be expected.
+A lag of about a year is to be expected between transferring a project of this size across geographic and managerial boundaries.
+In addition, if the type of project is radically different than the one it replaces, large staff turnover is to be expected.
 In such a case, it would likely be better to retain the geographic location and merely hire an all-new staff.
 This would add some complications, but would reduce others and, in the end, probably be simpler and less costly than moving the project.

-Also, higher management needs to offer extra support to a project such as this to reassure those assigned to it that the corporation deems it a worthwhile effort.
-A lack of corporate support to back up the organizational decisions can further delay and complicate the project.
+Also, higher management will need to offer extra support to a project such as this to reassure those assigned to it that the corporation deems it a worthwhile effort.
+A lack of corporate support to back up the organizational decisions will further delay and complicate the project.